 CIS-VA is on a Quest for Equitable Success in Virginia’s Schools

 Communities In Schools is committed to addressing inequities in public education that are plaguing our historically marginalized communities.
-In Virginia, we have been steadily growing over the last 12 years and currently reach nearly 60,000 students each year.
+In Virginia, we have been steadily growing over the last 13 years and currently reach more than 114,000 students each year.
 But there are nearly 400,000 who need our help.

 The bottom line: Powered by CIS’s 44-year track record of success, CIS of Virginia knows what works.
 Together, we have the power to disrupt an inequitable system and create lasting change that gives all of Virginia’s students opportunity for success.
 The model is cost-effective, evidence-driven, and is proven to return $11.60 to the community for every dollar invested.